matthew-brett/msc_imaging/assessment_b_faq.md

 The min / max of the values are have very small magnitude, so `cope1.nii.gz` and `like_cope1` have near identical values at every voxel.

-[^tds]: Remember, this is assuming you didn't add temporal derivatives - if you did, you will have two `pe` files per EV, and you need to subtract `pe1` from `pe5`.
+[1]: Remember, this is assuming you didn't add temporal derivatives - if you
+     did, you will have two `pe` files per EV, and you need to subtract `pe1` from `pe5`.